Mount Hood climbing accidents: 2020s

 On October 26, 2020, Austin Mishler, 27, of Bend was camping on Mount Hood and planned to climb the Eliot Glacier area the next day before returning home.
 When family and friends did not hear from Mishler, an experienced climber and wilderness guide, they alerted authorities.
 After a two-day search in difficult conditions, his body was discovered in a crevasse at about 9400 ft elevation on the north side of the mountain.

 On May 30, 2021, Patrick Stretch was descending the popular Old Chute Route with his son when he fell nearly 500 ft.
 The 64-year-old climber was near the summit at around the 10500 ft level.
 Some witnesses called 911 and a rescue effort was undertaken.
 The climber had fallen into an area with many fumaroles that emit hydrogen sulfide and other toxic gasses.
 As such, crews had to monitor toxic gas levels and navigate difficult terrain, as they used ropes to reach the climber.
 Rescue crews declared the man dead upon reaching him.

 On March 6, 2022, two climbers were in Mount Hood's Leuthold Couloir area when they fell about 200 ft.
 Pradnya Mohite, 34, of Issaquah, Washington, died; Lei Wang, 50, of Renton, Washington, was critically injured.
 Rescue efforts began that night.
 However, due to high winds and avalanche risk, the climbers could not be reached until late the next day.

+On June 24, 2022, a 31-year-old woman from Portland fell several hundred feet while climbing near the Old Chute area, sustaining serious injuries.
+Other climbers on the mountain were able to call 911 and notify responders of the incident.
+A medical doctor who happened to be on the mountain rendered medical aid.
+Search and rescue crews, including teams from Clackamas County Sheriff's Office, Portland Mountain Rescue, Hood River Crag Rats, AMR's Reach and Treat Team, and the Oregon Office of Emergency Management, were deployed to the mountain to assist in the rescue.
+At around 10 a.m., rescue crews reached the injured climber and took over patient care.
+Shortly thereafter, an Oregon Army National Guard helicopter arrived at the location and hoisted the patient into the aircraft.
+The climber was then transported to a nearby hospital for medical treatment.

+On July 4, 2022, a 43-year-old man from Happy Valley, Oregon fell around 700 feet from the Old Chute area after losing his ice axe.
+A rescue team reached the injured climber at around 10:30 a.m.
+Later, an Oregon Army National Guard helicopter landed near the injured climber around 1 p.m., lowered a litter, and airlifted the patient to a nearby hospital in Portland.